Call: (406)543-3159Contact Us

 • A chin that is not centered on the face but appears to deviate more to one side of the face.

 It is interesting to note that young children with TMJ problems exhibit little pain as a presenting complaint.
-It is not until the teenage years that pain is more prevalent.
+It is not until the late teenage years that pain is more prevalent.

 Treatment is required for this dysfunction.
 Left unaddressed, the symptoms and physical problems will exacerbate into adulthood.